🔍 공개 퀴즈 검색

 Auroras (Northern Lights) are caused by:

-1. Charged particles from sun interacting with field ✓
+1. Solar particles hitting field ✓

 2. Earth's rotation